-If employees have a need to access college facilities (buildings and/or offices) during hours when the buildings are closed, and police/ security personnel are on duty, they must check in with the Police Department when they arrive and when they depart for safety purposes.
-If they need to access their offices or work during a time when Police/ security staffing is not on site, it is the employee's responsibility to notify their supervisor and that someone in their household knows that they are here and that they have departed safely.
-This protocol is for the safety and protection of all employees and should be followed vigorously each time they enter and exit campus during times that the campus is closed.
+For employee safety, if employees needs to access college facilities (buildings and/or offices) during hours when the buildings are closed, and police or security personnel are on duty, the employee must check in with the Police Department when he/she arrives and when he/she departs.
+If an employee needs to access to his/ her offices or conduct work during a time when police or security staff are not on site, it is the employee's responsibility to notify their supervisor of their arrival or departure from campus.
+The employee should also notify a second party of his/her plans as well.
+This protocol is for the safety and protection of all employees and should be followed vigorously each time he/she enter and exit the campus during the times that the campus is closed.